BookStackApp/website/content/blog/bookstack-release-v22-07.md

 ### Shelf Book Management Improvements

-A little attention has be given to shelf-edit/create view to slightly enhance management of assigned books.
+A little attention has been given to shelf-edit/create view to slightly enhance management of assigned books.
 Book list items now have nicer hover and cursor interaction styles, and a drag handle is shown to make it clearer that the books can be dragged around and re-ordered as desired.

 ![View of the books management UI for a shelf, with an active search in use](/images/2022/07/shelf-book-manage.png)

-A search bar has been added to the available-books-list so you can quickly find a specific book, especially handy in larger instances with many pre-existing books you'd have to search through.
-This list is now also sorted by name to make it easier to read through, even without using the new search.
+A search bar has been added to the available-books-list so you can quickly find a specific book, especially handy in larger instances with many pre-existing books you'd have to filter through.
+This list is now sorted by name to make it easier to read through, even without using the new search.

 ### WYSIWYG Code Editor Language Favourites